owagner/hm2mqtt/README.md

 * ACTION

 hm2mqtt needs to know the type of a data point in order to properly encode the outgoing messages.
-Types are learned from incoming HM callbacks.
-If the type is still unknown during a write operation, a *getParamsetDescription* call is made for the given device channel, and types are learned from there.
+Types are obtained using *getParamsetDescription* calls when new devices show up, and are cached in the device cache file.

 MQTT Message format